 John went off to Singapore this morning at 4am.
-He never hears his alarm clock so I have to smack him around the head a few times to get him to stir and then a few more times to turn it off, by which point I’m thoroughly awake.
+He never hears his alarm clock so I have to smack him around the head a few times with a pillow to get him to stir and then a few more times to turn it off, by which point I’m thoroughly awake.

-So I spent a couple of hours reading in bed before Alula naked as the day she was born jumped on me demanding her weetbix (Australian brand – don’t have a go at me about my spelling) and my help in colour-co-ordinating her knickers for the day.
+So I spent a couple of hours reading in bed before Alula jumped on me demanding her weetbix (Australian brand – don’t have a go at me about my spelling) and my help in colour-co-ordinating her knickers for the day.

-I wandered out onto the balcony and almost stepped directly into the pile of bat shit dropped there by the child-sized fruit bat which hangs out nightly upside down from the roof beam.
+I wandered out onto the balcony and almost stepped directly into the pile of bat poo dropped there by the child-sized fruit bat which hangs out nightly upside down from the roof beam.

 Groaning at the ickness of that I staggered blurry eyed into the study and almost stepped on a District 9 sized cockroach.
 It was belly up, it’s spiky tufted legs immobile.
 Sighing because John wasn’t there to call on for cockroach duty I manned up and grabbed a wine glass still with the ashy dregs of Bali’s finest coating the bottom.
 Using that and a dirty tissue I bent down to sweep said cockroach into the glass.
 Turns out that cockroach was very much ALIVE.
 It was just resting down there on the floor, belly up, maybe it was some kind of cockroach joke, his mates laughing from behind the bin.
 Scare the crap out of the human, go on, it’ll be funny.
 Once I zoomed in on it with the tissue it burst into activity, its antannae things waving drunkenly.
 I swear to God I screamed the entire village down.
 And yet I still managed, while screaming, to lurch toward the balcony and toss the thing across the roof.
 I did think for an instant of flushing it down the loo but I weighed up in a nanosecond whether I had the nerve to make it that far and decided not to risk it.